BraiNEdarwin/brains-py/doc/DEVELOPER_INSTRUCTIONS.md

 If your system has a [GPU that supports CUDA](https://developer.nvidia.com/cuda-gpus), install CUDA on your system first.
 As of the time of writing (October 2020), Pytorch supports CUDA 10.2.
 We recommend that you install this version: [https://developer.nvidia.com/cuda-10.2-download-archive](https://developer.nvidia.com/cuda-10.2-download-archive).
 For some systems the latest version of CUDA (11.1) is also known to work, you can try this on your own risk: [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads).

+Below, you can find the instructions to install the environment.
+Please note that it is important to follow the order.
+Pytorch should be installed before brainspy, or numpy-related installation errors might arise.
+Note that pytorch installation is different depending on the system you are using.
+Make sure you follow the latest instructions for installation on [pytorch's official website](https://pytorch.org/).

 **1. Create** an environment (choose name, e.g. "bspy"):

 ``conda create -n bspy python``